boystrange/EmacsFiraCode/README.md

    (124 . ".\\(?:\\(?:->\\|-\\|=>\\|=\\|>\\|]\\||\\(?:-\\|=\\|>\\||>\\)\\||\\|}\\)\\)") ;; |
    (126 . ".\\(?:\\(?:-\\|=\\|>\\|@\\|~>\\|~\\)\\)") ;; ~
    ```
-3. Open the file `ligs.txt` and check whether the ligatures show up
+3. Restart Emacs and open the file `ligs.txt` and check whether the
-   correctly.
+   ligatures show up correctly.

 ## Custom setup